shivahr/MobileFoundation-Ionic-Cloudant-PouchDB-Sync/README.md

 * Repeat the above steps and create documents for the remaining user data.

 ### 3.2 Create Bluemix Mobile Foundation service and configure MFP CLI
-* Log in to [Bluemix Dashboard](https://console.bluemix.net/) and create [*Cloudant NoSQL DB*](https://console.bluemix.net/catalog/services/mobile-foundation) service.
+* Log in to [Bluemix Dashboard](https://console.bluemix.net/) and create [*Mobile Foundation*](https://console.bluemix.net/catalog/services/mobile-foundation) service.
 Make a note of the admin password.

 * Back on your local machine, configure MFP CLI to work with Bluemix Mobile Foundation server by running following command in console.